GameZyme/js-sdk/README.md

 Player
 ------
-This section has everything related to the player.
+These methods are related to the player's information.
 Here you can login, logout, save player data, among others.

 ### .forgotPassword(email, callback)
 Send an email to the player with the steps to recover his/her password.